 In rare cases, undiagnosed food allergies can lead to severe reactions, such as anaphylaxis.
 This can be life-threatening and requires immediate medical intervention.
 A doctor for food allergies can provide the necessary tests to determine the cause of your symptoms and guide you in managing your condition.

-Effective Food Allergies Treatment Options
+Effective Food Allergy Treatment Options

 Elimination diets: Removing allergens from your diet to prevent reactions.